Dichagyris variabilis (Grote, 1874)

 Larva is smooth, mottled dark yellow-gray with a broad pale yellow-gray middorsal band.
 It is illustrated by Lafontaine (2004).

 This species is common and widely distributed throughout much of western North America in dry forest and prairie habitats.
-In the Pacific Northwest, it is common to abundant east of the Cascades in dry open ponderosa pine forests and in juniper woodlands at middle elevations.
+In the Pacific Northwest, it is common to abundant east of the Cascades in dry, open ponderosa pine forests and in juniper woodlands at middle elevations.
 It less common at low elevations in sagebrush steppe.
 West of the Cascades, it is common in dry grasslands, oak savanna, oak woodlands, and mixed hardwood forests at low elevations and in open meadows at high elevations along the summit of the Cascades.
-It is uncommon to rare in dense forest, including in coastal rainforests near the coast and in mixed hardwood-conifer forests along the west slope of the Cascades.
+It is uncommon to rare in dense forests, including in coastal rainforests near the coast and in mixed hardwood-conifer forests along the west slope of the Cascades.

 This species is found throughout much of the Pacific Northwest as far north as the Fraser River Canyon south of Lillooet, British Columbia.
 It is most common and widespread east of the Cascade Mountains.
 It is less commonly found west of the Cascades.
 It appears to be restricted to prairie-like habitats in British Columbia and Washington near the Gulf of Georgia and the south Puget Sound and but is more widespread in western Oregon..